lucia-auth/lucia/pages/sessions/basic-api/drizzle-orm.md

 export type SessionValidationResult = { session: Session; user: User } | { session: null; user: null };
 ```

-The session ID should be a random string.
+The session token should be a random string.
 We recommend generating at least 20 random bytes from a secure source (**DO NOT USE `Math.random()`**) and encoding it with base32.
 You can use any encoding schemes, but base32 is case insensitive unlike base64 and only uses alphanumeric letters while being more compact than hex encoding.
-We'll set the expiration to 30 days.

 The example uses the Web Crypto API for generating random bytes, which is available in most modern runtimes.
 If your runtime doesn't support it, similar runtime-specific alternatives are available.
 Do not use user-land RNGs.